Kaleem Haitham

-Kaleem Haitham (born 4 June 1998) is an English professional footballer who plays for Chichester City as a winger.
+Kaleem Haitham (born 4 June 1998) is an English footballer who plays for Moneyfields as a winger.

 Club career

 Born in Portsmouth, Haitham progressed through Portsmouth's youth categories.
 He signed a two-year scholarship contract on 4 July 2014.

 Haitham made his professional debut on 1 September 2015, coming on as a late substitute for fellow youth graduate Brandon Haunstrup in a 0–2 Football League Trophy away defeat against Exeter City.

 After being released by Pompey, Haitham joined Folland Sports.
 In 2017, he moved to Chichester City.